-As lab informatics trend augmented reality (AR) is moving out of the realms of gaming and into the workplace.
+One of the top lab informatics trends is augmented reality (AR) which is moving out of the realms of gaming and into the workplace.
 Unlike virtual reality, AR tools do not disconnect people from the real world, instead they ‘augment’ it by adding extra information.

 Healthcare professionals are using AR to assist with teaching students, performing surgery and taking blood.
 AR can also help with life science research – especially training, international collaborations and regulatory compliance.